Joe Galat

-Joe Galat was born in Painesville, Ohio and has extensive experience in professional football as a player, coach, general manager, broadcaster, and youth executive.
+Joe Galat (born April 22, 1939 in Painesville, Ohio) is an American former football player, coach, general manager, broadcaster, and youth executive.
 He is best known as a former college and professional football coach who starred at Miami University (Ohio) as a player.
-In addition to an extensive college coaching career, Galat has coached in the National Football League as a coach with the New York Giants and Houston Oilers, as well as in Canada.
+In addition to an extensive college coaching career, Galat coached in the National Football League as a coach with the New York Giants and Houston Oilers, as well as in Canada.
 Galat also worked as a national color commentator for the Canadian Broadcasting Corporation (CBC) in Canada.
 He is the president of American Youth Football & Cheer.
 Established in 1996, the organization currently operates in 50 states and has more than 250,000 documented participants.

 Playing and coaching career

 After playing for Harvey High School in Painesville, Ohio, Galat attended Miami University (Ohio) where he captained both the Miami Redskins football and wrestling teams.
 The university known as the ‘Cradle of Coaches’ remains today a member of the Mid-American Conference.
 Galat was inducted to the Miami Redhawks Hall of Fame.
-After graduation in 1962 Galat's football apprenticing would continue under the legendary coaching trio of Bo Schembechler, Carmen Cozza, and John McVay (Vice-President of the San Francisco 49ers who collaborated with 49ers head coach Bill Walsh in one of the most successful dynasties in NFL history) tallying five Super Bowl victories.
+After graduation in 1962 Galat's football apprenticing would continue under the legendary coaching trio of Bo Schembechler, Carmen Cozza, and John McVay.

-Galat was hired by Hall of Fame coach George Allento rebuild the Montreal Alouettes, who had been reincarnated as the Montreal Concordes.
+Galat was hired by Hall of Fame coach George Allen to rebuild the Montreal Alouettes, who had been reincarnated as the Montreal Concordes.
 The team under Nelson Skalbania had traded away their Canadian players for the rights to NFL free agents.
 The following year, the NFL players returned to the USA, leaving the team without US or Canadian talent.

-After a tour as an assistant coach in the NCAA at Yale University, Miami University, and University of Kentucky, for the Memphis Southmen of the World Football League, and for the New York Giants and Houston Oilers of the NFL, the Painesville native was hired as head coach and general manager of the then Montreal Concordes in the Canadian Football League by then owner George Allen.
+After a tour as an assistant coach in the NCAA at Yale University, Miami University, and University of Kentucky, for the Memphis Southmen of the World Football League, and for the New York Giants and Houston Oilers of the NFL, the Painesville native was hired as head coach and general manager of the then Montreal Concordes in the Canadian Football League by then-owner George Allen.
 In the hockey crazed province of Quebec, Galat hired the first French Canadian coach in CFL history, Jacques Dussault.
-Galat and Dussault initiated clinics to teach and motivate the game of football in the province of Quebec.
+Galat and Dussault initiated clinics to teach and motivate people to play the game of football in the province of Quebec.